> Repetitive Strain Injury Physiotherapy

 stiffen and muscles to shorten in a particular fashion, inducing

-A list of typical actions or habits that lead to RSI
+A list of typical actions or habits that lead to Repetitive Strain Injury

-- Reading or doing tasks for extended periods of time while looking down e.g. phones, tablets, books etc.
+- Reading or doing tasks for extended periods of time while looking down e.g. phones, tablets, books (an example is the famous "forward neck syndrome") etc.

 - Sleeping on an inadequate bed/mattress or sitting in a bad armchair and/or in an uncomfortable position.